aaronxyliu/aaronxyliu.github.io/_posts/2024-05-16-PL_Pragmatics1.md

 ## The Programming Language Spectrum

 The many existing languages can be classified into families based on their model of computation.
-Following list shows a common set of families.
-The top-level division distinguishes between **declarative** languages, in which the focus is on **what** the computer is to do, and the **imperative** languages, in which the focus is on **how** the computer should do it.
+The following list shows a common set of families.
+The top-level division distinguishes between **declarative** languages, in which the focus is on **what** the computer is to do, and **imperative** languages, in which the focus is on **how** the computer should do it.

  - **declarative**
    - **functional** (Lisp/Scheme, ML/OCaml, Haskell)